 UI helps convert visitors to customers.

-As already discussed from UX vs UI design, the latter is responsible for setting the tone for your brand.
+As already discussed in UX vs UI design, the latter is responsible for setting the tone for your brand.
 If the UI is not good, it can prevent potential conversion.
 On the other hand, if the UI is good, it will encourage people to convert – buy from you, download your content, share their details, or make contact.

-A surge in the retention
+A surge in retention

-Further, if the UI is good, it also helps the brand retain the customers.
+Further, if the UI is good, it also helps the brand retain customers.
 A good UI will have vital elements, which invoke a positive emotional reaction, encouraging them to give you repeat visits.

 What Are The Key Elements Of A Well-Designed UI?